madcpt/pretrained-embeddings-toolkit/README.md

 These are 300 dimensional Paragram embeddings tuned on the SimLex999 dataet.
 They achieve human-level performance on both SimLex999 and WS353 datasets.

+New!
+Paragram-SL999 300 dimensional Paragram embeddings tuned on SimLex999 dataset.
+1.7 GB download.

-paragram\_300\_sl999.txt : embeddings, each line is an embedding for the token at the
+[https://drive.google.com/file/d/0B9w48e1rj-MOLVdZRzFfTlNsem8/view?usp=sharing](paragram\_300\_sl999.txt) : embeddings, each line is an embedding for the token at the
                             beginning of the line

 If you use our embeddingsfor your work please cite: